-Yet this story is just one of an extensive number of successful stories run by Holyrood Partnership on behalf of Bupa.
+Yet this story is just one of an extensive number of successful stories run by Holyrood PR on behalf of Bupa.
 Our Edinburgh PR agency award-winning style ensures that every piece of news reaches its fullest potential.

 Find out how your business or organisation could benefit from this kind of hugely successful public relations by contacting our Edinburgh PR agency today

 We’d love the chance to discuss how our expert public relations services could benefit your business – and how our powerful storytelling could help tell your story to the world.

 Phone us any time for a chat on 0131 561 2244, or fill out the simple form below and we’ll get straight back to you: